pub struct Service {

 E: Event,

-signature into pdu_json so it persists with the event and federates
+The signature is folded into pdu_json so it persists and federates

 Source§impl Service